 The IBI webinar series connects participants to leaders in the biochar field, from business professionals to producers to academics, who present cutting-edge information, research and updates to our IBI membership.
 Each participant will have an opportunity to interact live with the presenter by submitting questions during the webinar, as time permits, for real-time responses.

-You must be a dues-paying member to participate in these special events.
+You must be a dues-paying member to participate in these special events at no charge.
+Non-members may participate for a $40 registration fee.
 (If you are not an IBI member and would like to join, please click here).
 If you are a member and are not able to attend the presentation, all presentions are posted for members to watch/listen to in the IBI Member's only area.

 January 2016: Dr. David Laird, professor in the Department of Agronomy at Iowa State University (United States), discussed how complex biochar-by-soil-by-crop-by-climate-by-management interactions currently limit our ability to predict soil property and crop yield responses to biochar applications.
 This problem is further complicated by the diversity of biochar properties, which are highly dependent on both feedstock properties and pyrolysis/gasification conditions, and by the weathering (aging) of biochars in soil environments.
 In this webinar, Dr. Laird reported on progress being made by his group in understanding biochar diversity, biochar aging, and the complex interactions that influence soil and crop response to biochar applications.
 To watch, please login to the IBI Member's only area.